 Prior to uploading the model for printing, one final step you need to initiate is to ensure that the model is available in compatible file format.
 3D printers usually accept files in the VRML97/2, OBJ, STL, Collada, and X3D formats.
 However, it would be prudent to check out with the print vendor to learn about the file format in which you have to dispatch the model.

 It is to be noted that application formats commonly used like .max, .ma, and .lw cannot be used.
 Model in Maya needs to be exported as an OBJ or has to be converted in STL format with external software.
 However, 3DS Max allows model to be exported in OBJ and STL formats alike.
 It is better to go with OBJ format because of the versatility you stand to enjoy during printing.

-All print vendors have their specific preferences for file formats.
+All print vendors have their specific preferences of using file formats in different industries.
 You need to adhere to the same for impeccable outcomes.
 Also, you can view the performance of printers for different formats which would help you choose the best 3D printer later on.

 Once you are done with mesh cleanup, it is time to get the model printed.
 Many vendors offer 3D printing services.
 You have to exercise due diligence to choose the best print partner.
 Go through the samples put up on respective websites to get a feel of the product you are likely to get.